Cyber Security Headlines – May 6, 2022

 Biden orders new quantum push to ensure encryption isn’t cracked by rivals

-US president Joe Biden issued two directives on Wednesday aimed at ensuring the nation – and like-minded friends – remain ahead of other countries in the field of quantum computing.
-Especially as applied to cryptography.
-The first directive, creates a National Quantum Initiative Advisory Committee comprising up to 26 experts from industry, academia, and federal laboratories – all appointed by the president and under the authority of the White House.
-The second is a memorandum designed to promote US leadership in quantum computing while mitigating risks to cryptographic systems.
-While acknowledging the positive developments that quantum computing can bring, his statement also issued a stark warning: “Research shows that at some point in the not-too-distant future, when quantum computers reach a sufficient size and level of sophistication, they will be capable of breaking much of the cryptography that currently secures our digital communications on the Internet.”
+US president Joe Biden issued two directives on Wednesday aimed at boosting progress in quantum computing, especially in the area of cryptography.
+The first creates “a National Quantum Initiative Advisory Committee comprising up to 26 experts from industry, academia, and federal laboratories – all appointed by the president and under the authority of the White House.”
+The second is a memorandum “designed to promote US leadership in quantum computing while mitigating risks to cryptographic systems.”

 (The Register)